Majat4/maja_tomovic-dt1-25/README.md

 in case there is something you don't understand.
 In addition, we provide materials here that we believe will act as hints for successfully completing the assignment.

-**NOTE: The code has been developed and tested on Ubuntu (Debian).
-This is the OS you will be using on the Google Cloud Platform.
+**NOTE: The code has been developed and tested on Ubuntu (Debian)/MacOS.
+You will be using Ubuntu on the Google Cloud Platform.
 For local testing, you might need to find the appropriate information and corresponding adjustments.**

 ## Codebase